MaxBelkov/visualsyslog/README.md

 Visual Syslog Server
 ===

 Visual Syslog Server (daemon) for Windows with a graphical user interface.
+Visual Syslog Server support Windows XP, Vista, 7, 8.
 Compliant to RFC 3164.
-Visual Syslog Server support Windows XP, Vista, 7, 8.

 Visual Syslog Server is a simple program to receive syslog messages.
 Useful when setting up routers and systems based on Unix/Linux.

-Visual Syslog have graphical user interface.
+Visual Syslog Server have graphical user interface.
 Live messages view: switches to a new received message.
 Helpful color highlighting.
 Useful message filtering.

 Screenshot
 ===